programmerraja/MyBlog/content/notes/2024/AI Research Paper notes.md

 	- Example: The LLM's solution sketch from step 3 would be translated first into pseudocode and then into functioning Python code.

+## LLMS KNOW MORE THAN THEY SHOW: ON THE INTRINSIC REPRESENTATION OF LLM HALLUCINATIONS
 ## Dataset

 - HumanEval: Evaluating Large Language Models Trained on Code